About Us

 Elliot Farber photograph

-“Although I am humbled by the honor of being recognized by my peers in the legal community, the biggest rewards for me are the many thank-you calls and letters from clients who can now repair their home or reopen their business.”
+“Although I am humbled by the honor of being recognized by my peers in the legal community, the biggest rewards for me are the many thank-you calls and letters from clients who can put their lives back together because of the work we do.”

 Daniel Tighe, Esq. - Founding Partner